Transfer learning in hybrid classical-quantum neural networks: Hybrid classical-quantum networks

 Let us consider the variational circuit defined in Eq.~\eqref{eq:Qnet} and based on $n_q$ subsystems.
 With the aim of adding some basic pre-processing and post-processing of the input and output data we place a classical layer at the beginning and at the end of the quantum network, obtaining what we might call a {\it dressed} quantum circuit:

 where $L_{n \rightarrow n'}$ is given in Eq.~\eqref{eq:Clayer} and $Q$ is the associated {\it bare} quantum circuit defined in Eq.~\eqref{eq:Qnet}.
 Differently from a complex hybrid network in which the computation is shared between cooperating classical and quantum processors, in this case the main computation is performed by the quantum circuit $Q$, while the classical layers are mainly responsible for the data embedding and readout.
-A similar hybrid model was studied in \cite{benedetti2018quantum}, but applied to a generative quantum Helmholtz machine
+A similar hybrid model was applied to a generative quantum Helmholtz machine in Ref.~\cite{benedetti2018quantum} and to a variational circuit in Ref.~\cite{adhikary2020supervised}.

 We can say that from a hardware point of view a dressed quantum circuit is almost equivalent to a bare one.
 On the other hand, it has two important advantages: \begin{enumerate} \item the two classical layers can be trained to optimally perform the embedding of the input data and the post-processing of the measurement results; \item the number of input and output variables are independent from the number of subsystems, allowing for flexible connections to other classical or quantum networks. \end{enumerate}